-There is no denying that the Galapagos Islands are an expensive destination and as a result, many backpackers won’t be able to stretch their budget to a trip here.
+Much like many of the South American islands, there is no denying that the Galapagos are an expensive destination.
+As a result, many backpackers won’t be able to stretch their budget to a trip here.
 Don’t write Ecuador off though!
 The good news is that the mainland has plenty of amazing sights and it is generally cheap to travel around.

 From epic volcanoes, exotic wildlife and incredible beaches, this tiny country has it all.
-Food is generally cheap in Ecuador (with the exception being western dishes) and local beer won’t set you back too much either.
+Food is generally cheap in Ecuador (with the exception being western dishes) and beer from South America won’t set you back too much either.
 Owing to the size of the country, bus journeys are mercifully short which is generally reflected in the price of travel.

 The main expense for travellers heading to the country is likely to be tours.
 Group tours are significantly cheaper than private excursions but you’ll still be paying around $50USD per person for a day trip from one of the cities.
 Try to get together with other backpackers to keep the costs as low as possible.

 As travellers realise Ecuador’s potential, more and more budget hostels are springing up for backpackers.
 Many of these have nailed the community of travel and offer shared meals, discounted tours, on-site activities and even yoga sessions.
 Here are three of our favourite hostels in Ecuador:

 What our Facebook community said about Ecuador…

 “Ecuador is cheap, despite using the dollar (always carry $1 and $5 bills.
 Anything larger is practically unusable).” – Jeff.